Pennsylvania’s closed primary elections shut out more than one million voters from important elections every year.

 - Top-Two – Every voter, regardless of party registration, uses the same ballot listing all candidates.
 The top two vote-getters in each race, regardless of party, advance to the general election.

-Senate Bill 300 would allow the nearly 800,000 unaffiliated voters shut out of primary elections in Pennsylvania to choose a Democratic or Republican ballot.
+New legislation introduced in PA General Assembly would allow the nearly 900,000 independent and unaffiliated voters shut out of primary elections in Pennsylvania to choose a Democratic or Republican ballot.
 We support this legislation and urge members of both parties to sign on.

 Closed primaries have been used in the Commonwealth for generations.
 But our politics have changed; our communities have changed; our voters have changed.
 So should our elections.